oras-project/oras/BUILDING.md

 ## Building binary

-Use `make build` to build all platofrm binaries to the `bin/` directory.
+Use `make build` to build all platform binaries to the `bin/` directory.

 Mac: